Things to Do This Fall in Downtown Akron

 Category Arts & Entertainment

 One of the best things about living in Northeast Ohio is getting to experience the changing seasons—especially when the changing of seasons is as lovely as it is from summer to fall.
 If you’re on the hunt for activities to help you make the most of the season, let us be your guide.
-Get yourself a seasonal beverage from one of downtown’s many cafes and restaurants, and read on for our suggestions on some of the most festive, cozy, spooky things to do in downtown Akron this autumn.
-And be sure to take your Fall in Love with Akron passport along with you!
+Get yourself a seasonal beverage from one of downtown’s many cafes and restaurants, and read on for some of the festive, cozy, and maybe even spooky events you won’t want to miss this year.

 Get Festive